You are currently viewing How to Spark Submit Python | PySpark File (.py)?

 Apache Spark binary comes with spark-submit.sh script file for Linux, Mac, and spark-submit.cmd command file for windows, these scripts are available at $SPARK_HOME/bin directory which is used to submit the PySpark file with .py extension (Spark with python) to the cluster.

-Below is a simple spark-submit command to run python file with the most-used command options.
+Below is a simple spark-submit command to run python file with the command options that are used most of the time.

 ./bin/spark-submit \